artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 Later posts will go into:

-- Coping with flickering when enabling and disabling 3d transforms in Safari
+- Coping with flickering when enabling and disabling CSS3 3D Transforms in Safari
 - iPad useragent(s)
 - Perspective transforming long pages